Industrial design for landscape architects

-At this initial stage we also meet with the people who will work in the space once it is finished.
-For example, in the Chapultepec Park project we met with the maintenance team, who gave us essential information about the waste collection methods used in the park.
-With this in mind, we were able to design litter bins which would work well within this existing system.
-In the same project, we designed and developed a signage system to help 15 million annual visitors to find their way easily and efficiently around the huge park.
-For this project we won a SEGD Award in California for “the strength of its conception and its powerful execution” (Jury comments, SEGD).
+We also meet with the people who will work in the space once it is finished.
+For example, in this signage design project we met with the maintenance team, who told us all about the waste collection methods used in the park.
+This helped us to design litter bins which would work well within this existing system.
+We also designed and developed a wayfinding system to help 15 million annual visitors to find their way easily and efficiently around the huge park.
+This project won a SEGD Award in California for “the strength of its conception and its powerful execution” (Jury comments, SEGD, 2009).

-We also look at visitor flow, an especially important aspect which helps us to determine where key elements should be located and how many of them are needed.
-For instance, a picnic area is likely to need more litter bins than a small pathway; or a water fountain is likely to be needed near to the running track.
-This also helps us to avoid the common pitfalls which we unfortunately we see all too often in our public spaces – for example, overflowing bins by the picnic area; or signposts which are half-hidden behind a bush.
+Visitor flow analysis is an especially important aspect which helps us to determine where key elements should be located and how many of them are needed.
+A picnic area will need more litter bins than a small pathway; or a water fountain might be needed near to the running track.
+This also helps us to avoid the common pitfalls which we unfortunately we see all too often in public spaces – such as overflowing bins by the picnic area; or signposts which are half-hidden behind a bush.
 Often in parks we see people sitting on the ground under shady trees because all the benches have been installed in the hot sun with no shade.
 These are all problems which are easy to avoid if we consider them at the right stage.

-Sometimes we liaise with specialists in different fields who are involved in the project.
-For an eco-archaeological nature reserve, we worked with biologists and translators to provide bilingual signage including botanical, zoological and archaeological information.
+Sometimes we collaborate with specialists in different fields who are involved in the project.
+For this eco-archaeological nature reserve, we worked with biologists and translators to provide bilingual signage including botanical, zoological and archaeological information.